 For a serious lease violation, such as the tenant manufacturing illegal substances on the property, the landlord may serve the tenant with an Unconditional Quit notice, ending the lease early.
 This notice gives them 10 days to move out of the property.
 (Mo.
 Ann.
 Stat. § § 441.030, 441.040).

-Tenants have the responsibility to pay the full rent for the entire duration of the lease term, whether they live in the rental unit or not.
+Missouri tenants have the responsibility to pay the full rent for the entire duration of the lease term, whether they live in the unit or not.
 However, there are exceptions to those rent rules.

 When Breaking a Lease is Legally Justified in Missouri

 It’s not always the case that Missouri tenants who break the lease agreement still owe the rent for the entire housing lease term.
 If their reason for breaking the lease is legally justified, they will not face any legal or financial repercussions.
 Even the security deposit must be justified in order to be kept in an early breaking of the lease.
-If there are unresolved financial disputes under $15,000 in value, however, the Small Claims Court should be involved in the settlement.
+If there are unresolved financial disputes under $15,000 in value, however, the Small Claims Court should be involved in the settlement regarding any security deposit.

 To break a lease early, legal justifications include: